Title Abstractors E&O Insurance

-What's the Difference between a Title Abstractor, a Title Agent, and an Escrow Agent?
+What's the Difference between a Title Abstractor, a Title Agent, and an Escrow Officer?

-A title agent is an insurance agent who sells title insurance.
-An escrow agent handles the transfer of funds and property title between the parties in a real estate transaction.
+A title agent works on the closing of a real estate transaction by transferring a property title from the seller to the buyer.
+A title agent can also be an insurance agent who sells title insurance.
+An escrow officer handles the transfer of funds between the parties in a real estate transaction.

 Title abstractors research the history of transactions impacting the ownership of a property.
 The examination performed by title abstractors determines if a property has a free and clear title or if anyone else has a claim on the property.
 Title abstractors prepare an abstract of title document which summarizes the history of a property.